yosh-401-advanced-javascript/seattle-javascript-401d31/reference/submission-instructions/labs.md

     * Use `<Component>.md` files to describe components and provide examples.
     * Setup your `package.json` to build your styleguide docs in a subfolder of `/build`, after your normal react `build` script runs
     * Ensure that your deployments are properly building your styleguidist docs
+  * Note that for daily "practice" labs deployed at code sandbox, your styleguidist docs will not be buildable or viewable
+    * Create and write them anyway (we will review them for completeness)

+#### React Lab Canvas Submissions
+  * Create a new Repository for each lab
+  * Include one README.md
+  * Include your UML diagram(s)
+  * Include a README with all URLs (including multiple sandboxes if the lab required them)

+---

 ## Grading Rubric
 Note: Not every lab will require all facets below.
 In these cases, points application from other (perhaps higher focus areas) will be increased.